muliyangm/DeCa/README.md

 ```
 in which `CONFIG_FILE` is the path to the configuration file of the model.
 One can find it in the `./configs` folder, whose original definition can be found in `./flags.py`.

 We can also use `CUDA_VISIBLE_DEVICES=GPU_IDs` to specify CUDA resources.
-For instance, to train a DeCa model on Mit-States on GPU 0, just run
+For instance, to train a DeCa model on Mit-States using GPU 0, just run
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --config configs/deca/mit.yml
 ```